 Open pot, slowly stir, taste, season more if you like and serve.

 If you want it very smooth and add it to a blender or hand mixer you may need a bit more liquid.
 Broth, water or even coconut milk are common choices for this.
+We have done this with our Instant Pot lentil curry at times.

 When planning this keep in mind that the time to reach initial pressure can be 15 to 20 minutes.
 So leave a good 45 minutes start to finish for this easy lentil recipe.